JohannesEschbach/BERT_ROC/triggers/README.md

 * **gatherTriggerWords.ipynb**: This is the notebook the execution of which corresponds to steps 1 and 2 of the process to find the trigger words described in chapter 6.3.
 Trigger Words of the paper.

-* **negated_synonymized.csv**: This data set is a byproduct of the pipeline used to create the hardest test set.

 * **saliencies.html**: The output of *SaliencyMaps.ipynb* was manually gathered here.

 * **saliencies.pdf**: PDF version of the previous file.